ACT — Trinsic

 ACT Meadow

-A self-guided ACT practice that moves through five core experiential processes.
+A self-guided ACT practice moving through five core experiential processes.
 No need to fix anything.
-No need to figure it out.
-Each step draws on a different ACT process, taken together they create a complete moment of psychological flexibility.
+Each step draws on a different ACT process — taken together they create a complete moment of psychological flexibility.

 What is most present on your mind right now?